siv2r/bip-frost-signing/README.md

 #### Tweak Context

 The Tweak Context is a data structure consisting of the following elements:
-- The point _Q_ representing the potentially tweaked group public key: an elliptic curve point
+- The point _Q_ representing the potentially tweaked threshold public key: an elliptic curve point
 - The accumulated tweak _tacc_: an integer with _0 ≤ tacc < n_
 - The value _gacc_: 1 or -1 mod n